rahmanda/rahmanda.github.io/contents/blog/en/2020-06-16-modifying-style-with-setAttribute-is-bad.md

 Now the container is rendered properly.
 Problem solved.

-Let's say later on the code, we want to update the height only with value `initial`.
+Let's say later on the code, we want to update the `height` style only with value `initial`.
 Can we do this?

 ``` js
 document.querySelector('.container').setAttribute('style', 'height: initial')